Applying for Financial Aid

 Cal Grant/GPA Verification Forms: Rowland will AUTOMATICALLY SEND your GPA to the California Student Aid Commission if we have your social security number on file.
 Check with your counselor to make sure we have your social security number.

-A Financial Aid Workshop for parents and students will be offered Thursday, December 11, from 6-7pm in the gymnasium.
+A Financial Aid Workshop for parents and students will be offered (TBA).